sdiehl28/tutorial-website/content/python/core_python.md

 These notebooks do not teach Python per se, rather they present code examples to clarify some issues that are commonly misunderstood.

-Core Python 2 is more advanced than Core Python.
+The Core Python 2 notebook is more advanced than Core Python.